AnujaChaudhari17/ML_Assignment2/Task4_PART_B.md

-# Task-4b Data Compression using Matrix Factorization
+# Task-4B Data Compression using Matrix Factorization

 Consider an image patch of size (50x50) that you want to compress using matrix factorization.
 To do this, you'll split the patch [N×N] into two smaller matrices of size [N×r] and [r×N] using matrix factorization.
 Compute the compressed patch by multiplying these two matrices and compare the reconstructed image patch with the original patch.
-Compute the Root Mean Squared Error (RMSE) and Peak Signal-to-Noise Ratio (PSNR) between the original and reconstructed image patches.
 Consider the following three cases-

 - a patch with mainly a single color.
 - a patch with 2-3 different colors.
 - a patch with at least 5 different colors.

-Test different values for the low-rank r=[5,10,25,50].Use Gradient Descent to learn the compressed matrices.Display the reconstructed image patches, keeping the original pixel values outside the patch unchanged, and use your compressed matrix for the patch to show how well the reconstruction works.
+Test different values for the low-rank r=[5,10,25,50].
+Use Gradient Descent to learn the compressed matrices.
+Display the reconstructed image patches, keeping the original pixel values outside the patch unchanged, and use your compressed matrix for the patch to show how well the reconstruction works.

 ### Importing Required Libraries